School Psychology, M.S.

 The full list of courses in Connecticut that meet the criteria for this requirement are posted on the CT State Department of Education's website.

-2. The School Psychology program requires that applicants to the Master's Program must submit evidence of having taken the Praxis ® Core exam or provide evidence of having waived from taking the Praxis® Core Exam.
+2. The School Psychology program requires that applicants to the Master's Program must submit evidence of having taken the Praxis ® Core, Scholastic Aptitude Test (SAT), Graduate Record Exam (GRE), or American College Testing (ACT).
 The Praxis® Core exam is an essential skills test which is administered by Educational Testing Service (ETS).
+Scores must be within last 5 years.

-3. For Applicants to the Master's Program: Recommendations from at least THREE individuals who know the candidate in professional and/or academic setting.
-At least one recommendation must be from an academic reference (eg., professor).
+3. Recommendations from at least THREE individuals who know the candidate in professional and/or academic setting.
+At least one recommendation must be from an academic reference (e.g., professor).

-4. For Applicants to the Master's Program: Personal essay explaining your reasons for wanting to enter the field of school psychology and the SCSU School Psychology program in particular.
+4. Personal essay explaining your reasons for wanting to enter the field of school psychology and the SCSU School Psychology program in particular.
 The typed/word processed essay should be approximately 250-500 words in length.

-6. For Applicants to the Master's Program: Admissions interview with the School Psychology program faculty and student representatives, if invited.
+6. Admissions interview with the School Psychology program faculty and student representatives, if invited.

 Steps to Admission